Read This Before Adding Subscription Payments to WordPress

 Can a customer pause a subscription, upgrade/downgrade a subscription, or hold multiple subscriptions?

-Depending on the type of business you run and customer you serve, you may want to give your customers flexible options to manage their services.
+Depending on the type of business you run and the customers you serve, you may want to give your customers flexible options to manage their services.
 If so, it’s important to make sure your payment processor gives you control over these options.

 How will you deliver your service?